pwm/nixkell/README.md

 $ cabal run my-project
 ```

 If you look into `nix/sources.json` you will see that they are pinned to exact git hashes.
 Reproducibility, yay!
 The sources file is managed by [niv](https://github.com/nmattia/niv), another tool in our nix shell.
-Please read how to use it eg. to bump source pins.
+Please read up on how to use it eg. to bump source pins (hint: `niv update`).

 As a bonus you also have a nixified CI for github actions ready to rock under `.github`.
 Note: `init.sh` comments out the cachix action.
 To use it you need to create a cachix account and add your signing key to the repo secrets.